Emergency Reporting Procedures

 Timely Warning of Potential Threats

-In the event that a situation arises, either on or off campus, that, in the judgment of the Emergency Response Team (ERT) constitutes a significant emergency or an ongoing or continuing threat to personal safety or dangerous situation to students and staff, a timely warning will be issued.
+In the event a significant emergency or an ongoing or continuing threat to personal safety or dangerous situation arises, a timely warning will be issued.
 The decision to issue a timely warning will be based on information and facts received by the College and if possible verified by outside agencies (law enforcement, Emergency Management, Health Department, National Weather System, etc.).
-The ERT will immediately determine the content of the notification and initiate the notification system.
-However, notification may be delayed if in the professional judgment of outside emergency response agencies, immediate notification would compromise safety and security.
+The ERT will determine the content of the notification and initiation time of notification system.
+Notification may be delayed when professional judgment of outside emergency response agencies indicates immediate notification would compromise safety and security.

-In situations that may pose an immediate physical threat to members of the campus community, the ERT may issue warnings through the College Informacast System and/or email system to students and employees.
+In situations that may pose an immediate physical threat to members of the campus community (e.g., Clery reportable crime, severe weather, fire, gas leak, etc.) the ERT may issue warnings through the College Informacast System and/or email system to students and employees.
 Depending on the situation, other notification processes may be used (i.e. Blackboard posting, fire alarms, tornado sirens, media releases, etc.).

 The ERT may also determine there is a specific segment of students and staff who need notification.
 This decision will be made in conjunction with the appropriate outside agency.
 If that is the case, the ERT will make a determination of how to best convey that information to the specific segment.